Kia K5 Car Insurance Cost: Average Rates, Cheapest Companies, and How to Save

 If you’re looking to maximize your savings on Kia K5 car insurance, here are a few tips to help:

 • Pick a lower trim level.
-The K5 comes in four trim options, including the LXS, GT-Line, GT, and EX.
-Choosing a base or mid-tier trim can lower your premium since repairs and replacement parts tend to be cheaper.
+The K5 comes in four trim options: LXS, GT-Line, GT, and EX.
+Choosing a base or mid-tier trim can lower your premium, as repairs and replacement parts tend to be cheaper.

 • Skip the GT model.
 The turbocharged GT packs more power but often comes with higher insurance rates due to increased accident risk and higher repair costs.

-• Stick with front-wheel drive.
-AWD is available on the GT-Line trim, but FWD is cheaper to insure thanks to its simpler, less expensive drivetrain.
+• Stick with front-wheel drive (FWD).
+All-wheel drive (AWD) is available on the GT-Line trim, but FWD is cheaper to insure thanks to its simpler, less expensive drivetrain.

 • Avoid aftermarket modifications.
 Adding performance upgrades or cosmetic mods to your K5 can drive up premiums or even disqualify you from standard coverage.